 Attitudes and expectations around how people want to live, work, learn and play are evolving in cities across North America, including Brampton.
-While many Brampton residents are very happy with where their city, the following themes emerged during the 2040 Vision that reflect larger trends:
+While many Brampton residents are very happy with their city, the following themes emerged during the 2040 Vision that reflect larger trends:

-- Desire to see have more diverse housing typologies (particularly missing middle options) types to provide for the needs of residents throughout all stages of life; - Desire to live ana more active lifestyle; - Desire for more innovative working options; - Desire to live in or near coolvibrant, urban places with transit connections; and - Ability to live comfortably and access all needed amenities for those that choose not to drive or cannot drive.
+Desire to have more diverse housing types to provide for the needs of residents throughout all stages of life;

+- Desire to live a more active lifestyle; - Desire for more innovative working options; - Desire to live in or near vibrant, urban places with transit connections; and - Ability to live comfortably and access all needed amenities for those that choose not to drive or cannot drive.

 Brampton Plan intends to provide options for people.
-For those that want to continue to live a more suburban lifestyle, you canthey will be able to continue to do so in a manner that, still meets the objectives of Brampton Plan by creating 15-minute, complete communities.
-For those that wish for a more urban lifestyle with the kinds of attributes listed above, that will also be available, possible in the reimagined Brampton.
-Providing coolinteresting, urban places is particularly relevant when we look at ways to attract and retain residents, particularly younger residents.
-If youwe do not provide these types of environments or the ability to live in these types of places, then those who seek them out will leave to pursue them elsewhere.
+For those that want to continue to live a more suburban lifestyle, they will be able to continue to do so in a manner that still meets the objectives of Brampton Plan by creating 15-minute, complete communities.
+For those that wish for a more urban lifestyle with the kinds of attributes listed above, that will also be possible in the reimagined Brampton.
+Providing interesting, urban places is particularly relevant when we look at ways to attract and retain residents, particularly younger residents.
+If we do not provide these types of environments or the ability to live in these types of places, then those who seek them out will leave to pursue them elsewhere.